Eyad0b/Flutter_Orange_training_ECommerce_app_design/README.md

 I hope this helps!
 Let me know if you have any questions.

-# Usage

-To use this app:

-This app under development didn't have use catalogue yet.

 # Dependencies

 This project requires the following dependencies: